 When selecting a paint system for brickwork, you should also consider an Elastomeric or a paint coating that can stretch.
 Applying a paint that is elastomeric allows the coating to stretch and contract with the natural movement of the building without cracking or splitting.
 As a crack or split in paintwork is not just unsightly but a weak point for the ingress of moisture.

 Older brickwork that is unpainted and heavily soiled may require a more intensive cleaning, such as jet washing.
-Once cleaning has been completed, time should then be allowed for the brickwork to dry.
+Once cleaning is complete, allow time for the brickwork to dry.

 If any mould or algae is present on the surface this will require a fungicidal treatment, as this can cause a paint to lose adhesion.
 The best treatment for mould or algae would be Centrecoat GS36 fungicidal wash.
 To use dilute with clean water at a ratio of 20-1.
 Using a brush remove deposits from the surface, then using a backpack sprayer liberally apply to the brickwork and leave to work.
 Ensure the brickwork is completely dry before painting.